Living on the Road Doesn’t Have to Mean Van Life

 • The Basketball Season (when we’re at home in Dallas)

-We’d spend the fall, winter, and early spring at our home base in Texas, watching our favorite sports team play just down the block.
+We’d spend the fall, winter, and early spring at our home base in Texas, watching our favorite sports team play in-person.
 Then, we’d spend the summer months traveling on an extended road trip.

 What Our Version of “Living on the Road” Actually Looks Like